SolidHal/PrawnOS/README.md

 cd /
 ./InstallToInternal.sh
 ```
+**This will show a bunch of scary red warnings that are a result of the emmc (internal storage) being touchy.
+They don't seem to effect anything longterm.

 The device will then reboot, and should boot to the internal storage by default.
 If it doesn't, turn off the device and remove the flash drive before turning it on again.

 Now login as root again and run: